Preparing a commercial quantum key distribution system for certification against implementation loopholes: Introduction

 \section{Introduction}

 Over the past three decades, quantum key distribution (QKD) has progressed from a proof-of-principle tabletop demonstration \cite{bennett1992b} to commercial deployment in fiber networks in many countries \cite{chen2021,vedovato2021,mehic2020}.
 Cryptographic systems must ensure reliable and secure operation, and therefore undergo a formal certification procedure \cite{langer2009,alleaume2014}.
-This involves analysing the system's robustness against known vulnerabilities that exploit the imperfections in its hardware \cite{lo2014,dixon2017,etsi2018,tomita2019,xu2020,sun2022}.
-While both national and international certification standards for QKD are being developed \cite{iso23837-2022,a-etsi2021}, the full certification ecosystem for it is not yet established.
+This involves analysing the system's robustness against known vulnerabilities that exploit the imperfections in its hardware \cite{lo2014,dixon2017,etsi2018,tomita2019,xu2020,sun2022,marquardt2023}.
+While both national and international certification standards for QKD have been developed \cite{iso23837-2023,a-etsi2021}, the full certification ecosystem for it is not yet established.
+It's thus a high priority to implement the certification procedures, both by QKD vendors and by future certification labs.

 Preparing a QKD system for certification involves (i)~documenting the system in sufficient detail for it to be analysed, (ii)~analysing it, (iii)~patching the security loopholes found \cite{sajeed2021}, and (iv)~proposing the requirements for future certification tests.
-Here we perform these four steps for a commercial system from QRate, utilising the latest developments in vulnerabilities, countermeasures, and security proofs.
-These steps are to be followed by (v)~the actual implementation of certification, however in Russia this last step is classified, thus our paper probably constitutes all we can publicly disclose about this system's preparation to it.
+These four steps should be completed by the developer of the QKD system and possibly involve an external security analysis team.
+Here we perform them for a commercial system from QRate, utilising the latest developments in vulnerabilities, countermeasures, and security proofs.
+This is to be followed by (v)~the actual implementation of certification, however in Russia this last step is classified, thus our paper probably constitutes all we can publicly disclose about this system's preparation to it.
+While Russia follows its own certification standards, we expect the process described here to be broadly similar to preparation of any QKD system for the international certification.

 The paper is organised as follows.
 In \Cref{sec:risk-scale}, we define a risk factor that tells the manufacturer whether a given vulnerability is easily exploitable and thus must be closed by a countermeasure before the system is passed to the formal certification.
 In \Cref{sec:unified-proof}, we decide how to combine existing security proofs for systems with imperfections.
 We describe the QKD system under evaluation in \cref{sec:system}, including a fairly detailed disclosure of its optical scheme and post-processing protocol.
 We discuss every potential vulnerability in this system and possible countermeasures to them in \cref{sec:vulnerabilities} and summarise this initial analysis in \cref{sec:summary}. \Cref{sec:countermeasures} reports how the manufacturer has subsequently addressed the high-risk vulnerabilities.
 We outline the test capabilities the certification lab should have in \cref{sec:certification} and conclude in \cref{sec:conclusion}.